 - Purpose: To maintain the rural and open character of these areas while accommodating limited residential uses.
 Rural residential activity has been significant as the off lake property becomes more in demand for seasonal use.
-This area includes marginal or abandoned farmlands that have become attractive for rural residences. - Primary Goal: Preserve the rural landscape, open space, and natural features of the area, while accommodating residential development.
-Promote infill of areas which have already experienced development in order to increase overall density without sacrificing community character. - Preferred Use: Limited residential development generally located along existing roadways, in clusters, and on larger lots than found in an urban area.
-Commercial uses are discouraged except those of very low intensity such as golf courses or home-based businesses. - Recommended Policies: - ▶ The preferred housing density should range from 1 unit per 2.5 acres to 1 unit per 10 acres. - Lots smaller than one acre should be allowed with conservation or cluster design. - Density bonuses for conservation or cluster design should be considered.
+This area includes marginal or abandoned farmlands that have become attractive for rural residences. - Primary Goal: Preserve agriculture, the rural landscape, open space, and natural features of the area, while accommodating limited residential development.
+Promote infill of areas which have already experienced development in order to increase overall density without sacrificing community character. - Preferred Use: Agricultural uses, with some size limitations.
+Limited residential development generally located along existing roadways, in clusters, and on larger lots than found in an urban area.
+Commercial uses are discouraged except those of very low intensity such as golf courses or home-based businesses. - Recommended Policies: - The preferred housing density should be a maximum of 1 unit per 5 acres. - Lots smaller than one acre should be allowed with conservation or cluster design. - Density bonuses for conservation or cluster design should be considered.